MvRens/cc-hypelist/README.md

 label set Hypelist
 ```

-To install the Hypelist, right-click on the computer and type in the following command, followed by Enter:
+To install or update the Hypelist, right-click on the computer and type in the following command, followed by Enter:
 ```
 pastebin get pwTujieA startup
 ```